I'm TJ Cichecki, a designer and creative technologist living and working in our Nation's Capitol

 The future of Brand work.

-I've been applying 15 years of brand strategy to AI workflows for the last two years.
-Not experimenting on the side.
-Using these tools on real client work, every day, and learning where they create genuine leverage and where they don't.
-The difference between AI-assisted work that's good and AI-assisted work that's generic comes down to who's directing it.
+For the last two years I've been running real client work through AI workflows, not experimenting on the side.
+Fifteen years of brand strategy is what makes the difference.
+I know where these tools create genuine leverage and where they don't, and the gap between AI-assisted work that's good and work that's generic comes down to who's directing it.

 Notes & thinking.